emanuelefaja/guide2life/start/brain-meets-world.md

 Our minds, evolved for a hunter-gatherer lifestyle, must now navigate a world of technological advancements, information overload, and rapid societal changes.

+It is strange to consider that in many countries, even the poorest of households are innumerably richer than past generations.
+They have internet, TV, indoor plumbing with clean water, and more.
+And yet, dissatisfaction is at an all time high.

 ![](/oldnewbrain.webp)
 The root of most of life's problems lies in the mismatch between our ancient brains and the modern world we inhabit.
 Our brains are wired for survival in a world that no longer exists, leading to cognitive biases, emotional struggles, and maladaptive behaviors that can hinder our well-being and success.